lilinmail0523/IRIE-term-project2018/README.md

 We'll take a look at BM25 formula. q<sub>i</sub> is ith term query. f<sub>i,j</sub> tells how many times i<sup>th</sup> term in query which occurs in document j.
 K<sub>1</sub> and b are parameters that depend on cases.
 With BM25 scores, we can give documents a rank.

-* PS: Because the K<sub>1</sub> and b would be changed in BM25, the [genism BM25](https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/summarization/bm25.py) was taken here (name: bm25_util.py) for furthur processes.
+* PS: Because the K<sub>1</sub> and b would be changed in BM25, the [genism BM25](https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/summarization/bm25.py) was taken here (name: bm25_util.py) for further processes.

 ![BM25 result K1](https://github.com/lilinmail0523/IRIE-term-project2018/blob/master/image/BM25ResultK1.png)